oceanprotocol-archive/OEPs/11/README.md

    - A list of services

    Each service in the list contains the following information:
+   - Service Definition ID; uniquely identifies this particular service within this DID
-   - Service Agreement Template ID; has to be whitelisted, can be hardcoded in Trilobite
+   - Service Agreement Template ID; has to be whitelisted, can be hardcoded in Trilobite; points to a deployed service agreement on-chaincontract
+   - Service endpoint; consumers signing this service send their signatures to this endpoint
    - A list of conditions keys; condition key consists of:
      * controller contract address (included in the SLA template, repeated here for information purposes)
      * controller contract function fingerprint